nhartland/forma/README.md

 - **A spatial-hashing pattern** class for fast lookup of active cells.
 - **Pattern manipulators** such as the addition, subtraction, rotation and reflection of patterns.
-- **Rasterisation algorithms** for 2D primitives, e.g lines, circles, squares.
+- **Rasterisation algorithms** for 2D primitives, e.g lines, circles, squares and Bezier curves.
 - A very flexible **cellular automata** implementation with
     - Synchronous and asynchronous updates
     - Combination of multiple rule sets